sgod1/turbo-wiki/policy-schedule.md

 **Automation Policy Schedule**<br/>

+`Scheduled` policies take precedence over policies with no schedule.<br/>

 `User defined` automation policies support `policy enforcement` and `action execution` schedules.<br/>

 When a schedule is attached to `container-spec` policy, it is `policy enforcement` schedule.<br/>